marcusschwartz/tradendiff/README.md

 * Each input file should contain any other fields that are specified in the --reconcile_fields runtime option.

+## Performance

+This was benchmarked on a 2017 Macbook Pro with a 2.3ghz i5 CPU.
+Two log sets with a total of ~780k records were processed at a rate of approximately 40k records/second.

 ## Complexity Analysis (Roughly)

 * n - Total number of records in all log files.